jdbeutel/ics699-docs/finalReport/finalReport.md

 With this new understanding, I finally resolved the issue with the related objects missing from the search index.
-The problem involved the Hibernate session and transaction in the bootstrap initialization of the test fixture data;
+The problem involved the Hibernate session and transaction in the bootstrap initialization of my test fixture data;
 I just needed to flush the session before indexing the data in Elasticsearch, which was using a separate session, so it saw the object relations in the database and included them in the Lucene documents that it built.